Meet Delegate Irene Shin

 At the age of 16, Irene faced a significant turning point when her father encountered a serious health issue.
 This was in a time before the Affordable Care Act, and her family didn't have health insurance.
 They confronted numerous obstacles in a healthcare system that seemed impossible to navigate.
 Consequently, Irene's father had no option but to fly to Korea for medical treatment.
 In Seoul, he received immediate care, received a diagnosis of bladder cancer, and underwent life-saving surgery the following morning.
 Unfortunately, many individuals in Virginia still lack access to such affordable, quality healthcare.

 Irene understands the real-life implications of an inadequate healthcare system on families.
-In her 2021 election campaign, her top priority was to improve and expand Virginia’s healthcare system.
+Since her first campaign in 2021, her top priority has been to improve and expand access to affordable, quality healthcare for all Virginians.

 Irene is dedicated to making sure that everyone in Virginia can live in dignity, and that our government is both reflective and responsive to our communities’ needs.